 Also keep in mind that the $7 per trade price is only for stocks that are more than $1 per share.
 Less than that and you’ll pay $7 plus .5% of the principal value.
 There’s also a $32 trading fee if you need personalized help from a broker or want to use the company’s touch-tone phone system.

 But the biggest drawback at Scottrade is that there isn’t a dividend reinvestment plan, which allows investors to buy additional shares at a low cost.
-Right now, investors must pay the same $7 price to reinvest their earnings.
-However, the company does offer a Flexible Reinvestment Program that allows investors to reinvest their dividends in up to five eligible securities commission-free.
+However, the company offers a Flexible Reinvestment Program that allows investors to reinvest their dividends in up to five eligible securities commission-free.
 Scottrade then executes these trades on monthly or quarterly basis.
 It’s better than nothing, but with Scottrade’s Flexible Reinvestment Program you don’t qualify for the same tax benefits you’d get with a traditional dividend reinvestment plan.

-At $7 per trade, Scottrade has a lower price per trade than Charles Schwab ($8.95) or E*TRADE ($9.99).
-With its network of 500 local branches, varied mutual fund options, low fees, extensive client education resources available through its Knowledge Center and advanced tools to help investors optimize their investment strategy, Scottrade is an attractive option for first-timers or anyone who wants to consolidate their investments at one brokerage — especially given the company’s current promotional offer.
+Scottrade is an attractive option for first-timers or anyone who wants to consolidate their investments in one brokerage.
+On top of its network of more than 500 local branch offices, varied mutual fund options, low fees, extensive client education resources available through its Knowledge Center and advanced tools to help investors optimize their investment strategy, clients can also look forward to the company’s current promotional offer.
 If you have $2,500 to spare and are a fan of low fees (who isn’t?), Scottrade may be the right investment platform for you.